 Somewhere along the way, that fun, playful, smiling, loving, kind little girl got lost.
-Buried, perhaps under the cement like The Story of the Golden Buddha covered with Clay.
+Buried, perhaps under the cement like in The Story of the Golden Buddha covered with Clay.
 She started hiding her light because she had learned that life and the world aren’t always safe.
-She became structured, productive, organized, controlling, rigid, scared.
+She became structured, productive, organized, controlling, rigid, and scared.

-Which leads me back to Kindness.
+This leads me back to kindness.

 This week I find myself relaxing into love and kindness.
 I am more present as I become the observer – looking for kindness around me, within me, and for opportunities to partner with God to show kindness to someone in need.